 If you’ve ever struggled to get to sleep at night, you’re not alone.

-Insomnia is an increasingly common struggle in our modern world, that unfolds mostly behind closed doors.
+Insomnia is becoming increasingly common in modern life, quietly affecting millions of people behind closed doors.

 Many people experience restless nights, difficulty falling asleep, or waking in the early hours while the mind continues moving long after the day has ended.
-The body longs for sleep, yet the nervous system remains alert.
-Over time, sleep can begin to feel increasingly elusive.
+The body longs for rest, yet the nervous system remains alert.
+Over time, sleep can begin to feel increasingly distant and unpredictable.

 What is frequently overlooked is the role of the nervous system.